muhrizkiakbar/chat-rails/README.md

 ```

+## FYI
 I make service object to for Logic of Sending Message.
-If markonah never send message to udinner then make new conversation, if not markonah will use current conversation of udinner.
+If markonah never send message to daniel then make new conversation, if not markonah will use current conversation of udinner.

 # Lets Get Started It!